St. Anger: Release and promotion

 After St. Angers release, Metallica embarked on a tour that lasted nearly two years.
 The first leg was the U.S. 2003 Summer Sanitarium Tour with support from Limp Bizkit, Deftones, Linkin Park, and Mudvayne.
 After Summer Sanitarium, the band began the Madly in Anger with the World Tour with support from Godsmack, Lostprophets, and Slipknot (both on certain European dates), which lasted until late 2004.
 The St. Anger songs "Frantic", "St. Anger", "Dirty Window" and "The Unnamed Feeling" were performed frequently during the tour.
 "Some Kind of Monster" was also played live, but not as often as other songs on the album, and “Sweet Amber” was played only once.
 The album tracks were altered when played live; sometimes they were shortened, or in some cases a guitar solo was added.
 Sometimes, only one song from the album was played live.

 By 2009, the songs from St. Anger were completely absent from Metallica's set lists.
-After "Frantic" was performed on October 21, 2008, songs from the album would entirely disappear from set lists on major tours, although it and "Dirty Window" were performed again on December 10, 2011, during the last concert of Metallica's special and private 30th Anniversary Tour, in San Francisco, California.
-"St. Anger" was also played again during the "Metallica by Request" tour in 2014 when it was voted by the fans, and also occasionally during concerts in 2014 and 2015.
-In October 2007, "All Within My Hands" was performed live for the first time, albeit rearranged and acoustically, at both nights of the Bridge School Benefit concerts; it would be performed similarly in November 2018 at the AWMH Foundation's Helping Hands concert in San Francisco, and again in September 2019 during the S&M 2 concert, also in San Francisco.
+After "Frantic" was performed on October 21, 2008, songs from the album would entirely disappear from set lists on major tours,.
+However, it and "Dirty Window" were performed again on December 10, 2011, during the last concert of Metallica's 30th Anniversary Concerts in San Francisco, California.
+"St. Anger" was also played again during the "Metallica by Request" tour in 2014 when the fans voted for it, and also occasionally during concerts in 2014 and 2015.
+In October 2007, "All Within My Hands" was performed live for the first time, albeit rearranged and acoustically, at both nights of the Bridge School Benefit concerts; it would be performed similarly in November 2018 at the All Within My Hands Foundation's Helping Hands concert in San Francisco, and again in September 2019 during the S&M2 concert, also in San Francisco.
 On May 1, 2019, "Frantic" was performed on the WorldWired Tour in Lisbon, Portugal after many years of absence.
 It and the title track would be performed regularly on this leg of the tour.
-“Frantic” and “Dirty Window” were played during the 40th Anniversary shows in San Francisco in December 2021.
+"Frantic" and "Dirty Window" were played during the 40th Anniversary shows in San Francisco in December 2021.

 Metallica also released four singles from St. Anger.
 The order of the releases was: "St. Anger", "Frantic", "The Unnamed Feeling" and "Some Kind of Monster".
-On the U.S. Mainstream Rock chart, these singles charted at number 2, number 21, number 28 and number 18, respectively.
+On the U.S. Mainstream Rock chart, these singles charted at number 2, number 21, number 28 and number 19, respectively.
 Promotional music videos were also made for all four of the songs.
 These videos can be found on Metallica's DVD video collection, titled The Videos 1989-2004, and the video for "Some Kind of Monster" can also be found on the film Some Kind of Monster.